Pastoral Counseling Services of the South Shore

 We seek to make all persons comfortable with the counseling process.
 It is always helpful to a counselor to know that this is your first experience with counseling and that you are a little timid about how to go about it.

-I don't want anyone to know I am seeing a counselor.
-Is my privacy protected?
 Yes.
 Confidentiality is key to making therapy work for most people.
 We follow The Standards for Privacy of Individually Identifiable Health Information (Privacy Rule) which establishes a set of national standards for the protection of certain health information.
 The U.S. Department of Health and Human Services (HHS) issued the Privacy Rule to implement the requirement of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-Our HIPAA coordinator is Belinda McGuire who has been trained in the requirements of HIPAA.
-Each of our five locations has a waiting area.
-If you are uncomfortable about any of this, please be sure to tell your counselor.